ishratmina/SE-env-setup/README.md

 About:
-	This script installs or upgrades existing Xcode CLI tools, Homebrew Maven, Jenkins, Jmeter, NPM, Git.
+	This script installs or upgrades existing Xcode CLI tools, Homebrew, Maven, Maven-Shell, Jenkins, Jmeter, NPM, Git.
 Optionally, cleans up your current workspace.
 Even if you have everything installed, you can still run this script to update Brew and Installed Packages and clean up cached files and/or previous versions of any brew packages.
 Run the script without any worries and follow the terminal outputs and prompts when asked (all the promts has a timeout for your system's safety).

 Compatibility: Mac OS X (Unix) and Linux only.
 Windows OS is NOT supported yet.